Pulkit-s21/Pulkit-s21/README.md

 * 💻 HTML, CSS, Js
 * 📱 Flutter

-- 🔭 I’m currently working on learning new languages and mastering web development onces
+- 🔭 I’m currently working on learning new languages and mastering web development ones
 - 🌱 I’m currently learning JavaScript, CSS, HTML
 - 🤔 I’m looking for help with JavaScript, CSS and their framework
 - 😄 Pronouns: he/him